LexiFi/menhir/README.md

 A second back-end (producing OCaml tables, and relying on the interpreter in the `menhirLib` library) was implemented in 2008.
 An initial implementation by Raja Boujbel and Guillaume Bau was completed and polished by François Pottier.
+This project was generously funded by Jane Street Capital, LLC through the ``OCaml Summer Project'' initiative.

 A third back-end (producing Coq tables, and relying on a verified validator and a verified interpreter in the `coq-menhirlib` library) was implemented in